Nicholas Birrell

 CS First Boston Australia

-Investment Management As Chief Executive, I
+Investment Management As Chief Executive, I planned

-top level strategic planning and economic advice to some major government
+level strategic planning and economic advice to some major government

 clients. |